 Physical changes – Has your loved one recently declined in health?
 Have you noticed physical injuries such as bruises or sores that weren’t present before?
-Remember that bed sores can be a sign of abuse, because they result from inadequate physical activity or care.
+Remember that bedsores can be a sign of abuse because they result from inadequate physical activity or care.

 Behavior changes – You may notice your loved one acting differently than they used to behave.
-They might not want you to visit, when they used to love seeing friends and family.
+They might not want you to visit, even though they used to love seeing friends and family.
 They might not express the same level of interest in activities that they used to have.
 Any kind of noticeable behavior change can be a sign that there’s something more serious going on.

 Caregiver changes – Abusers are often very secretive.
 They might not allow you the same access to finances or medical records that you had before.
 They may refuse or discourage family visits that used to be common.
 A caregiver may try to obtain a power of attorney or make significant shifts in finances.
 When a caregiver begins to behave in a different way, it may be the result of the caregiver’s abuse.

 It’s important to trust your intuition when it comes to evaluating a situation.
 If it seems like something’s just not right about your loved one’s care, you very well may be right.
 It’s better to error on the side of caution and reach out for help.